monmima/main-aide-memoire/other-stuff/README.md

 ## Dynamically Translating a Facebook Chat Plugin Depending on the Language of a Site

+The procedure belows assumes the browser language looks like fr-FR or en-US and is not just a two-letter code.

 1. Create a new line under **(function(d, s, id) {** and type:

         const currLang = document.documentElement.lang;